axelvaldez/radical-companies/_posts/Blog/2022-08-09-rads-validated.markdown

     <p>Facilitate whole-person growth</p>
    </th>
    <td class="_list-item">
-    <p>Co-ownership is an adventure.
-Being the sole owner of a business makes you grow to deal with all the surprises that come at you.
+    <p>Being the sole owner of a business makes you grow to deal with all the surprises that come at you.
 They same is true for a community of co-owners, except the learning is more dense because the same way you are learning, so are they.
 Not only will you learn from circumstances, co-owners learn from each other.</p>
    </td>
   </tr>
  </table>